 Boutique wineries are on the rise in Chile, where the local wine industry has traditionally been dominated by a few very large corporate groups.
 In the last ten years, however, smaller projects have been gaining foothold and developing a following in the local market.
 Flaherty Wines is one of the founding members of the Independent Vintners’ Movement (MOVI), a trade organization for small owner-involved wine projects.
 Among other activities, the group organizes an annual tasting, MOVI Night, held in Santiago in November of each year.

 Most of this website is about growing, producing, and selling wine, but the process doesn’t end there.
 Despite all the talk about the art of winemaking, wine is ultimately a beverage that is meant to be consumed—and it is rarely consumed on its own.
 So while Ed is in the cellar working on his blends, Jen is usually in the kitchen, pulling together ingredients to feed visitors or the crew.
-The blog thus includes musings on the other half of the food and wine equation, with a focus on cooking in Chile.

 Monday through Saturday 10:00 to 6:00